 Our never-ending quest for money and fame leads us to the flop.
-We open the button, the big blind calls and the dealer throws out three community cards.
-After a twenty second tankTank
+We open the Button, the Big Blind calls and the dealer throws out three community cards.
+After a twenty second {{tooltip-title: tank}} on KT3r, action is kindly checked over to us.
+Now what?

 The act of taking a long time to make a decision.

-This article will look at various IP C-Betting strategies against a BB caller.
+This article will look at various IP c-betting strategies against a BB caller.
 We’ll learn which factors affect our frequency and bet sizing, and examine a few flops along the way.

 Understanding Ranges